ltraveler/idena-sibling/README.md

 - Python version 3.9 or higher is required.
 - Your public SSH key must be added to the authorized_keys file on the server.
 You can use the following command: `ssh-copy-id -i ~/.ssh/mykey user@host
 `.
 Alternatively, you may use password authentication as a less secure option.
-To change the authentication method, please modify the value of the `sshd_PasswordAuthentication` variable inside the `./group_vars/main/vars` file."
+To change the authentication method, please modify the value of the `sshd_PasswordAuthentication` variable inside the `./group_vars/main/vars` file and uncomment the `ansible_connection` variable inside the `host` file located in the root of the repository folder.
 - The script has been tested on Ubuntu 20.04 LTS and may work on other Debian-based distributions, but they have not been explicitly tested.

 ### Master node: